TheFacc/thefacc.github.io/README.md

 ### Current status

 Content is currently used for Homepage and Learn sections.
 Other sections are WIP.
 A website built with Nuxt is intended to work on SSR but that's not possible with GitHub Pages.
-Best thing is to add a GitHub Action (still a pretty new feature) to automatically build the static website when a new push to master happens.
+Best thing is to add a GitHub Action (thanks GH) to automatically build and deploy the static website when a new push to master happens.

 ### Plugins used